nghiatran0401/suc-manh-2000/README.md

 Note:

-- Ask Nghia for env files + service account file
+- Ask for env files
-- Create PR with at least 1 approval before any deployments
+- Create PR for any new feat / bug fixes / maintenance